This summer I built a modern birdhouse and I can’t wait to see who moves in!

-This summer I partnered with Craftsman during their Blogger Summit and built a modern birdhouse.
-What I like most about this birdhouse is that the materials used were items I already had available around our workshop (2×4’s) and by adding a couple of angles to a simple design the birdhouse took on a modern style.
+What I like most about this birdhouse is that the materials I used were items I already had available around my workshop (2×4’s) and by adding a couple of angles to a simple design the birdhouse took on a modern design.

 Here are some photos of the birdhouse build as well as the finished project.

 1 18×20″ piece of MDF or hobby wood for the roof

 1 12×12″ piece of plywood for the base

 sealant or paint

 Cut Your Wood

 Trim your 2×4’s into 8 pieces that are 10 1/2″ in length.

 Sand the Edges